 While you are at South Coast Plaza, you might as well check out all the 250 amazing stores and restaurants.

-I’ve been hearing about South Coast Plaza all year long from my So Cal friends.
+I’ve been hearing about South Coast Plaza all year long from my So Cal friends because it’s the largest shopping mall in the country.

-It’s similar to Bellevue Square here in the Seattle-area, but there are just so many more high-end designer stores.
+It’s similar to Bellevue Square here in the Seattle area, but there are just so many more high-end designer stores with luxury brands.

-Not to worry, they also have a few stores like H&M and Zara if you want to shop at a lower price point.
+Not to worry, they also have a few stores like H&M, Urban Outfitters, and Zara if you want to shop at a lower price point.
+Plus, there are tons of dining options.

 If you are able to score a pass to their VIP ACCESS Suite, you’ll get to enjoy a little slice of heaven inside the mall.

-It’s available for guests who stay in Costa Mesa hotels, along with other visitors to South Coast Plaza who carry Platinum AMEX, etc.
+It’s available for guests who stay in Costa Mesa hotels, along with other visitors who carry Platinum AMEX, etc.

 Basically, it’s like an airport lounge tucked away from the crowds.
 You can get freshly made lattes, champagne, and snacks and just relax after shopping.